Skip to main contentSkip to article

 Schools — the catchment math

 Other catchment-area elementary schools include Topham Elementary (opened January 2000, serves the Topham Brook enclave), Dorothy Peacock Elementary, Gordon Greenwood Elementary, West Langley Elementary, and École Des Voyageurs (Francophone).
-For middle, R.E.
-Mountain Secondary originally opened in Walnut Grove in 1977 at 7755-202A Street; the new R.E.
-Mountain Secondary opened September 2019 at 7633 202A Street in adjacent Willoughby and the IB program moved with the new building — the original Walnut Grove site became a middle school.
+R.E.
+Mountain Secondary originally opened in 1977 at 7755-202A Street; the new R.E.
+Mountain Secondary opened September 2019 at 7633 202A Street in the Yorkson area of Willoughby and continues to operate the International Baccalaureate (IB) program — the original site is now Walnut Grove Middle School.

 The EDGE program at Walnut Grove Secondary